Trials of the Knights Templar: Trials in Cyprus

 The Templars, along with the Hospitallers had moved their main bases of operations to Cyprus after the fall of Acre in 1291.
 The Hospitallers, however, attacked and in 1308 captured the island of Rhodes and moved their headquarters there leaving Cyprus to the Templars.
 This made Cyprus of particular importance to the pope since it was now the Templar base of operations.
 In May 1308 a letter from the pope was brought to Cyprus by Prior Hayden which ordered the arrest of all the Templars on the island.
-Amalric, Prince of Tyre was ruling Cyprus at the time and had overthrown his brother Henry II of Cyprus with the help of the Templars.
+Amalric, Lord of Tyre was ruling Cyprus at the time and had overthrown his brother Henry II of Cyprus with the help of the Templars.
 Amalric was slow to implement the arrests giving the Templar knights ample time to prepare their defenses.
 But in June the Templars surrendered, their properties and treasure seized, and they were held at Khirokitia and later Yermasoyia, then finally Pano Lefkara, where they remained for three years.
-May 1310 found king Henry II restored to his throne and unlike his brother he complied with the pope's demands to bring them to trial.
+May 1310 found King Henry II restored to his throne and, unlike his brother, he complied with the Pope's demands to bring them to trial.
 They seemed to have received a fair trial in spite of Henry II's dislike for the order.
 All seventy-six Templars denied the charges and numerous witnesses testified as to their innocence.
 The trials ended in acquitting all Templars of all charges.
 The pope demanded Henry II hold new trials and sent a personal delegate, Dominic of Palestrina, to insure the pope's wishes were carried out.
 The result of the 1311 trials was not recorded but they were still in prison when the pope decreed the order to disband the order and transfer all their possessions to the Hospitallers.
 But the Hospitallers received the properties only, the treasure and movable goods were retained by Cypriot authorities to cover the unusually high costs of the trials.
 The leaders were never released and died in prison.

 Events in Germany

 The records in Germany of Templars, not nearly as numerous in Germany as in France, drew little attention in German annals and chronicles.
 Proving how little was actually known in Germany regarding the demise of the Templars, one annalist recorded the Templars were destroyed, with the approval of Emperor Henry, for their collusion with the Saracens and for the reason they intended to establish a new empire for themselves.
 The writers were not even aware of the actual charges leveled by Philip IV of France.
-But in a letter by the German king, Albert I of Germany, dated January 13, 1308, replying to Philip IV of France, the king expressed himself regarding the arrests of the Templars.
+But in a letter by the German king, Albert I of Germany, dated 13 January 1308, replying to Philip IV of France, the king expressed himself regarding the arrests of the Templars.
 He wrote, "although a crime of such evil infamy ought to be reprehensible and damnable in all persons, nevertheless it is known to be more reprehensible among the religious, who ought by the splendour of their life to be mirror for others and an example".